montogeek/laravel-docs-es/quickstart.md

         @endif
   @endsection

 Our task application is almost complete.
-But, we have no way to delete our existing tasks when their done.
+But, we have no way to delete our existing tasks when they're done.
 Let's add that next!

 <a name="deleting-tasks"></a>
 ## Deleting Tasks